vijayrajpanchall/matic-docs/docs/home/new-to-polygon.md

 - Create your own Supernet: https://wiki.polygon.technology/docs/category/build-a-supernet

 ### Miden

-Polygon Miden is a zero-knowledge virtual machine.
-The design decisions taken in Miden’s development process allow developers to create applications currently difficult and impractical on account-based systems.
-It uses  STARK-based proof of execution to be used by anyone to verify that the program was executed correctly without the need for re-executing the program or even knowing its content.
+Polygon Miden is a cutting-edge zero-knowledge virtual machine that offers developers the freedom to create applications that would otherwise be challenging or impractical to build on account-based systems.
+Miden leverages STARK-based proof of execution, enabling anyone to verify that a program has been correctly executed without the need to re-execute the program or have knowledge of its contents.

 Codebase: https://github.com/0xPolygonMiden